|

 on a delightful night of nothing special

-and saw the most amazingly wondrous sight-
+and saw the most amazingly wondrous sight:

-an orange chandelier glowing in the bowl
+an orange chandelier glowing in the bowl you held

-and then as you looked deeper you see yourself,
+then looking deeper, you see yourself,

 with a different face